sundarpushker/flask/docs/quickstart.rst

     def hello():
         return 'Hello, World'

 You can do more!
-You can enter user-provided values, make parts of the URL dynamic and attach multiple rules to a function.
+You can make parts of the URL dynamic and attach multiple rules to a function.